RockyC36/HomeAssistant-Paper/README.md

 ## 🙌 Contributing

 I am **NOT** a coder.
-Much of thie code posted here could likely use optimization.
+Much of the code posted here could likely use optimization.
 I don't know what a "pull request" is, and I likely cannot answer any code-related questions.
 Contributions to improve and optimize the code here is welcome and appreciated, but again, I'm not a coder and don't understand how GitHub actually works.

 ---